 Regular cross-training combining stretching, movement exercises, and weightlifting can build strong muscles and help stave away joint problems.
 Contact sports are not indicated.

-Hemophilia can be managed with proper diet and lifestyle.
+Proper diet and lifestyle can improve the quality of life of those living with hemophilia.
 Maintaining a healthy body weight, a nutrient-dense eating plan, and regular exercise can effectively ease symptoms and complications related to the disorder.

 Alana Kessler, MS, RD, CDN, E-RYT, is a registered dietitian, nutritionist, weight management expert, and an accredited member of the CDR (Commission on Dietetic Registration) and the American Dietetic Association.
 She is also a yoga and meditation teacher, Ayurveda specialist, and the founder of the New York City-based fully integrated mind, body, and spirit urban sanctuary, BE WELL.
 Alana’s BE WELL ARC System and Method Mapping technique is a holistic multidisciplinary approach to health and wellness that blends Eastern and clinical Western diet and lifestyle support to effect long-lasting behavior change.